We want to change environmental news coverage and inspire action.

 Why Earth Hope?

 The inspiration for this project came from a small book I picked up in an old barn near the sea.
 The Death and Life of Monterey Bay: A Story of Revival by Dr. Stephen R Palumbi, PhD, and Carolyn Sotka, M.A., recounts the recovery of a bay that was once on the brink of ecological collapse, devoid of sea life, overfished and polluted by fish processing waste.
 Southern sea otters were believed extinct.
-Yet one woman did not give up.
+Yet one woman didn’t give up.
 Julia Platt, the mayor of the tiny town of Pacific Grove (a haunt of John Steinbeck and his friends) set aside a mere 11 acres for an underwater wildlife refuge where no one could harvest invertebrates like sea slugs and abalone.
 Decades later, this move would prove instrumental to the rebound of the Southern sea otter, whose favorite food is abalone.
 Southern sea otters now number 3,000.

 “Even if no other bay will ever have exactly this story, the fact that a local shore has been driven to the depths of ecological ruin and has recovered—this shows that the pathway of recovery from ruin exists, and is a possibility for places that anyone else calls home.”